-For purposes of measuring the net pension asset (liability), deferred outflows of resources and deferred inflows of resources related to pensions and pension expense, information about the fiduciary net position of the Wisconsin Retirement System (WRS) and additions to/deductions from WRS' fiduciary net position have been determined on the same basis as they are reported by WRS.
+For purposes of measuring the net pension liability (asset), deferred outflows of resources and deferred inflows of resources related to pensions and pension expense, information about the fiduciary net position of the Wisconsin Retirement System (WRS) and additions to/deductions from WRS' fiduciary net position have been determined on the same basis as they are reported by WRS.
 For this purpose, benefit payments (including refunds of employee contributions) are recognized when due and payable in accordance with the benefit terms.
 Investments are reported at fair value.

-For purposes of measuring the Total Pension Liability, Deferred Outflows of Resources and Deferred Inflows or Resources Related to Pensions and Pension Expense, the District's stipend plan recognizes benefit payments when due and payable in accordance with the benefit terms.
+For purpose of measuring the Total Pension asset (Liability), Deferred Outflows of Resources and Deferred Inflows or Resources Related to Pension Expense, the District stipend plan recognized benefits payments when due and payable in accordance with the benefit terms.